Beach meadow: Birds

-Beach meadow localities
+Notable beach meadow localities

 Denmark has several beach meadows.
-Large and well-developed meadows can primarily be found in the Wadden Sea, Limfjord and Isefjord areas and on the islands of Læsø and Lolland, but there are many other smaller beach meadows throughout this lowlying country.
-On the Faroese Islands and in Greenland 'fell meadows' can be found.
+Large and well-developed meadows can primarily be found in the Wadden Sea, Limfjord and Isefjord areas and on the islands of Læsø and Lolland, but there are many other smaller beach meadows throughout this low-lying country.
+On the Faroese Islands and in Greenland "fell meadows" can be found.
 They are usually not flooded by seawater, so it could be argued if they are truly beach meadows.

-Iceland, Norway and some parts of Sweden, has extensive 'fell meadows'.
+Iceland, Norway and some parts of Sweden, has extensive "fell meadows".

 In the Baltic region, there are several beach meadows.
-Sweden can present true beach meadows on Öland and in some parts of Gotland fx. and Estonia has large beach meadows of international importance to migratory birds.
+Sweden can present true beach meadows on Öland and in some parts of Gotland, and Estonia has large beach meadows of international importance to migratory birds.

 United Kingdom has several beach meadows throughout.
 They can be found in Cornwall and the country of Wales has several.
-Here the coast often consists of high cliffs, so the meadows are usually not flooded by seawater and strictly speaking they would be classified as 'coastal meadows' or 'fell meadows'.
+Here the coast often consists of high cliffs, so the meadows are usually not flooded by seawater and strictly speaking they would be classified as "coastal meadows" or "fell meadows".
 Examples can be found on the Llŷn Peninsula, where cattle are grazing.
 Scotland has many fell meadows.

 Ireland has large areas of fell meadows with grazing cattle.

-On the American continent, Canada can present extensive fell meadows on Nova Scotia.
+On the American continent, Canada can present extensive fell meadows in Nova Scotia.

-As the practices of cattle grazing is diminishing in many places - especially the industrialized parts -, the stress of overgrowth are endangering them as meadow habitats.